 Funded by / Ownership

-FrontPage Magazine is owned by the David Horowitz Freedom Center, which is a conservative foundation founded in 1988 by political activist David Horowitz and his long-time collaborator Peter Collier.
-It was established with funding from groups including the John M. Olin Foundation, the Bradley Foundation and the Scaife Foundation.
+FrontPage Magazine is owned by the David Horowitz Freedom Center, a conservative foundation founded in 1988 by political activist David Horowitz and his long-time collaborator Peter Collier.
+It was established with funding from groups including the John M. Olin Foundation, the Bradley Foundation, and the Scaife Foundation.
 Besides FrontPage Magazine, they also run the Questionable Jihad Watch, which promotes negative information towards Islam.
 The David Horowitz Freedom Center is a non-profit that generates revenue through donations.

 Analysis / Bias

-In review, FrontPage Magazine promotes extreme right wing propaganda that utilizes loaded language such as this: LEFTISTS HAVE ALWAYS LIED ABOUT AUSCHWITZ.
+In review, FrontPage Magazine promotes extreme right-wing propaganda that utilizes loaded language such as this: LEFTISTS HAVE ALWAYS LIED ABOUT AUSCHWITZ.
 They also routinely promote President Trump’s immigration agenda such as this: ORWELLIAN SPECTACLE OVERSHADOWS IMMIGRATION DEBATE.
-The primary purpose of this website is to paint Islam followers negatively such as this: AMERICA’S NEWEST MUSLIM MARTYR IS A CHILD RAPIST AND KILLER.
+The primary purpose of this website is to paint Islam followers negatively, such as this: AMERICA’S NEWEST MUSLIM MARTYR IS A CHILD RAPIST AND KILLER.
 In general, the stories published on this website serve to portray Islam in a negative light.
-You will never find a positive story, only murder, rape and terror.
-This is a classic propaganda and conspiracy website that many take seriously.
+You will never find a positive story, only murder, rape, and terror.